Generalized Spherical Neural Operators: Green's Function Formulation: Experiments

 \subsection{Spherical Shallow Water Equations}

 Spherical Shallow Water Equations (SSWE) form a nonlinear hyperbolic PDEs system that model the motion of thin-layer fluids on a rotating sphere.
 The core underlying assumption is the shallow water approximation, where the vertical scale of the fluid layer is much smaller than the horizontal scale~\citep{bonev2018discontinuous}.
 Following \citep {bonev2018discontinuous, bonev2023spherical}, we generate the SSWE simulation using a classical spectral solver~\citep{giraldo2001spectral}.
 This dataset is well-suited to verify our model due to its spherical geometric characteristics (Appendix~\ref{c.2}, spatial resolution of $256\times512$, time step of 60s, 3 channel dimensions: geopotential height (H), vorticity (V), and divergence (D)).
 All comparisons use the identical dataset and setting: 50 epochs containing 256 samples each, batch size of 16, Adam optimizer with learning rate of $1\times10^{-3}$, and spherical weighted mean relative loss (details in Appendix~\ref{c.1}).
 Models are tested on the dataset generated from 50 initial conditions (50 samples) and evaluated using MRE for each variable.
 The results (Table~\ref{SWE_MRE}) show that our method achieves the best performance on all variables and time scales, where the average increase is 7.5\% at 5h and 9.7\% at 10h.
-Besides, we conduct additional verifications at different resolution (128 × 256) and the results are summarized in the Table~\ref{SWE_WB_resolution} in Appendix.
-For predicting geopotential height (Figure~\ref{SWE_H}), SFNONet and FourCastNet show more errors in the zoomed-in region, compared to our model.
+Besides, Besides, we conduct additional verifications under the exact same setting as SFNONet and at different resolution ($128 \times 256$) for reference, the results are summarized in the Table~\ref{SWE_WB_resolution} and~\ref{same_as_SFNO} in Appendix.
+For the predicted geopotential height (Figure~\ref{SWE_H}), SFNONet and FourCastNet show more errors in the zoomed-in region, compared to our model.
 ClmaX is not presented due to its poor results.